Creating human resources and organizations that generate value

 Creating a Workplace for People with Disabilities

+At the Kawasaki Works, we promote "Creating a Workplace where People with Disabilities can Thrive."
+Since July 2015, we have established a welfare workshop (abbreviated as CW: Community Workshop) within the General Affairs Section, starting full-scale operations of a workplace for people with disabilities.
 Currently, this CW operates with four staff members and eight employees with disabilities.
 Instead of limiting themselves by thinking, "I am disabled," they express a desire to contribute to the company and bring benefits, engaging in tasks such as recycling butyl tape scraps, serving supplementary materials, and maintaining the internal environment, continuously taking on new challenges.

 Butyl Tape Recycling Work